10 Best Herbal Tinctures For Rashes

 symphytum officinale tincture

-Symphytum officinale, commonly known as comfrey, is a traditional herb that has been used for centuries to support skin health and healing.
+Symphytum officinale, commonly known as comfrey, is a traditional herb used to prepare tinctures that may help alleviate symptoms of rashes.